execas/execas.github.io/_posts/2018-09-03-reset-root-password-on-centos-linux.md

 ## Booting into emergency mode

-**Emergency mode** gives you root priveleges without a root password.
+**Emergency mode** gives you root privileges without a root password.
 We enter this mode to reset the root password.

 ### Reboot